Rules for loan and library use

 - Validity of library card.
 The library card can be used on both PThU locations and is valid for the following periods: PThU staff members: 10 years; PThU students (including PhD-students): 8 years; staff members and students of other universities: 8 years; other persons: 1 year.
 In all cases it is possible to renew the validity of the library card.
 Retired staff members and alumni of the PThU can remain members of the library and if necessary obtain a new library card.

 - Borrowing.
-Requesting a publication for loan or reference should be done through the catalogue.
-You will find the catalogue on: https://pthu.on.worldcat.org/discovery?lang=en.
+Requesting a publication for loan or reference should be done through the WorldCat catalogue.
 You should enter the code consisting of eight numbers (for example 19012345) on your library card into the field ‘use name' and your ‘password’.
-For further information on the use of the catalogue see the Instruction library catalogue.
+For further information on the use of the catalogue see the Instruction for the library catalogue.
 If a publication is on loan it can be reserved.
 You will be notified when the item is available.
 Requested books must be collected within 10 work days at the lending desk of your choice.
 In a loan request the borrower can indicate on which location (Amsterdam/Groningen) he/she wants to collect the books.
 On request the books may be kept at the lending desk for a longer period, provided they are not reserved by another borrower.
 Books may be sent to one’s home address on payment of postage expenses.

 - Loan period.
 The loan period is one month.
 In special cases (bachelor/master thesis, dissertation) the loan period may be extended on agreement.
 If the book has not been reserved by someone else after a month the loan can be renewed.The loan period can be extended with another month to a maximum of 25 times.
 After that the book has to be returned.
 Reserved books should preferably be returned as soon as possible, but not later than by the end of the loan period.